- I don’t have a Modern Soapmaking account, how can I get one?

-A single formula review is $150 USD, and can be booked by scheduling a one hour consultation on my booking calendar.
+A single formula review is $275 USD, and can be booked by scheduling a recipe consultation on my booking calendar.
 Shortly after you have made your booking, I will personally contact you to obtain your recipe and ask you to fill in a short questionnaire.
 After finalizing all the details, we’ll hop on a call via Skype or telephone to discuss your recipe.
 Afterwards, you will receive a PDF with the information we discussed.

 How can I get started with creating my own recipes from scratch?